 So after Flóra gave her interesting speech about Camsight at 10:15, it was my turn to get up and speak at 10:45.
 And I’m happy to say it went really well.
 My rehearsing had paid off, so I was comfortable with the structure of my story and the key points I wanted to say.
 It flowed very nicely and consistently, and I didn’t forget anything as far as I know.
 The experience of actually doing it is kind of a blur in my mind really, as once I got into my stride it all came out very naturally.
 Not being restricted to a podium and not holding a microphone also allowed me to pace and gesture as I spoke, which I also think helped it to feel more natural, as I could allow myself to relax and move freely, just making sure I was facing the audience all the time.

-My speech was about why I’d moved to London and the various ways that I had built social networks there.
-I’ll be posting written and video versions of it very soon.
+My speech was about why I’d moved to London and the various ways that I had built social networks there, and I’ve made a separate blog post about it so you can see exactly what I said.
 As I knew would be the case, I think I spoke a bit quicker than the 15 minutes I’d been doing when rehearsing in private.
 So I felt quite relieved when that part of it was over, having got through it without any hiccups.

 Then I opened it up for people to ask questions or share any experiences they had, as I’d been asked to make my session interactive if at all possible.
 I had been very glad when I was told that, because it meant I didn’t have to speak for an entire 30 minutes.
 That said, however, it did rely on people actually wanting to chip in – so it would have been a bit embarrassing if nobody had wanted to!
 But thankfully people did want to talk, so the session continued to flow very nicely.